exasol/error-catalog/doc/system_requirements.md

 ## Features

-Features are the highest level requirements in this document that describe the main functionality of ECAT.
+Features are the highest level requirements in this document that describe the main functionality of EC.

 ### Error Catalog Collection